rust-embedded/rust-raspberrypi-OS-tutorials/12_exceptions_part1_groundwork/README.md

 In `AArch64`, it is differentiated between four types of exceptions.
 These are:
 - Synchronous
   - For example, a `data abort` (e.g. `page fault`) or a `system call`.
-They happen in direct consequence of executing a certain instruction, hence _synchronously_.
+They happen in direct consequence of executing a certain CPU instruction, hence _synchronously_.
 - Interrupt Request (`IRQ`)
   - For example, an external device, like a timer, is asserting a physical interrupt line.
 IRQs happen _asynchronously_.